 The Board of Directors is responsible for overseeing the conduct of the business of the Company and supervising management, who are responsible for the daily conduct of the business of the Company.
-As at December 31, 2015 and the date of this Annual Information Form, the Board of Directors was comprised of seven directors.
+As at December 31, 2016 and the date of this AIF, the Board of Directors was comprised of three directors.
 A director is "independent" within the meaning of Section 1.4 of NI 52-110 if he or she does not have any direct or indirect material relationship with the Company which, in the view of the Board of Directors, could reasonably interfere with the exercise of the member's independent judgement.
 In addition, under NI 52-110, certain individuals are deemed to have a "material relationship" with the Company, including any individual whose immediate family member is, or has recently been, an executive officer of the Company.
-Based on the foregoing definition, the Board had 6 independent directors and 1 director who is not independent at December 31, 2015.
+Based on the foregoing definition, the Board had three independent directors and no directors who are not independent at December 31, 2016.